 - Know the signs of heat exhaustion vs heatstroke and act accordingly.

 A good general rule when hiking in hot weather is if you start to get a headache, find a cool place, drink some water and rest.
 After 15-20 minutes has passed and it hasn't gone away, you may need a longer rest or need to seek help.

-Now we think it's time to enjoy your summer hike!
-Be safe on the trail and stay protected!
-Enjoy the scenery and activity while staying protected from the sun.
+Now you’re ready to enjoy your summer hikes!
+Be safe on the trail and stay cool.